 Schweitzer Property – Located at 1915 Turkey Point Road (also the wooded side of Sue Avenue) this property is approved for the development of 14 single family homes.
 This property is comprised of 17 acres, many of which will remain undisturbed.

-The property is currently for sale.
+The property is currently in the beginning stages of foreclosure proceedings and is also currently for sale.

 Bills Property – Located across from the Baltimore Boating Center, this property is approved for a 12 house subdivision.
 The property is currently preparing to break ground in the beginning half of 2018.The project is being undertaken by Lakeford Homes LLC, a locally based development company.